Claire McCusker Murray: Career

 After returning to the United States, she worked for the U.S. Department of Justice in the Criminal Division from 2010 to 2012.

 She worked as an associate (2013–2015) and then partner (2015–2017) at Kirkland & Ellis LLP.

 As associate counsel for the White House, Murray played a role in the successful confirmation of Brett Kavanaugh to the Supreme Court, for whom she had clerked while he was on the circuit court.
 After William Barr became United States Attorney General in February 2019, she became a counselor to the attorney general and then the principal deputy associate attorney general in May 2019, in which capacity she served as acting associate attorney general pending the confirmation of a permanent associate attorney general.

-In 2020, U.S. President Donald Trump seriously considered nominating her to the United States Court of Appeals for the District of Columbia Circuit, but nominated Justin R. Walker instead.

-Nomination to United States Sentencing Commission
+United States Sentencing Commission

 On May 11, 2022, President Joe Biden announced his intent to nominate Murray to serve as a member of the United States Sentencing Commission.
 On May 12, 2022, her nomination was sent to the Senate, she has been nominated to fill the position left vacant by Judge Danny C. Reeves, whose term expired.
 On June 8, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On July 21, 2022, her nomination was reported out of committee by a voice vote, with Senators Sheldon Whitehouse, Richard Blumenthal, and Jon Ossoff voting “no” on record.
 On August 4, 2022, the United States Senate confirmed her nomination by a voice vote.

 Personal life

-In 2010, she married Michael Murray, with whom she has four children.
+In 2010, she married Michael Murray, with whom she has five children.